axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

    <p style="text-align: justify; ">The highest bid on any parcel of land.</p>
  <h2 style="text-align: center;">FAQ</h2>
   <h3>Is risk associated with companies or with <span style="font-size: smaller; ">COIN</span>s?</h3>
    <p style="text-align: justify; ">This really is a distinction without a difference.
-A <span style="font-size: smaller; ">COIN</span> minted, or sponsored, by one person will probably have a very high risk.
+A <span style="font-size: smaller; ">COIN</span> minted, or sponsored, by one person will probably have a very high risk and nobody would take it.
 But there may be exceptions (<em>e.g.</em>, a solo perfume maker who is very well known for producing exquisite perfumes).</p>

 <h1 style="text-align: center;">ENDNOTES</h1>
  <div class="endnotes">